 How Startups Can Improve Their Engineering Offer Processes

-The candidate meets the hiring manager, completes the system design round, meets future teammates, and gets strong feedback across the board.
+We see this situation all the time: a startup spends 5 weeks interviewing a Senior Engineer.
+The candidate completes the engineering interviews, meets future teammates, and gets strong feedback across the board.
 Everyone internally assumes the process is going great.

 At first glance these look like offer stage problems, but we actually categorize them as interview process problems, or information collection problems.
 We see most offers go south for one of 2 reasons: